 Music Tutor Scheme

 Currently about 60 students are enrolled in the scheme learning with our two guitar and two piano tutors.
 One of our piano tutors, also offers a small number of violin placements, at the discretion of the tutor and the subcommittee.
-The scheme conducts a concert for parents and friends late in term 3 each year and this is the best attended after hours function in the school year!!!
+The scheme conducts a concert for parents and friends late in term 3 each year and this is one of the best attended after hours functions in the school year!!!

 If you are interested in enrolling your child in the Music Tutor Scheme, please click on the following link to download the Music Tutor Scheme Parent Agreement which contains more detailed information, terms and conditions and an application form.
 There is usually a small waiting list for lessons and completion of the parent agreement is required before students can go on the waiting list.

 Click here for an application form: 2021 Parent Agreement